 What are flat feet?

-A foot is described as flat if the arch on the inner border of the foot is not as high as normal.
-This may also give the appearance that the ankle bone on the inside is more prominent or that the whole foot seems tilted out the way.
+A flat foot is when the arch on the inner border of the foot is not as high as normal.
+The foot can also look like the ankle bone on the inside is more prominent or that the whole foot seems tilted.

 Should they be treated?

 Studies have shown that insoles or arch supports do not help the arches of the foot to develop in childhood.
-We know that without treatment 96% of children will have normal arches by age 14.
-We do not recommend using any insoles or special exercises because we know that the feet will develop normally without them.
-People did not realize this before which is why you may have heard of all sorts of different treatments being used in the past.
+Most children will have normal arches by age 14.

 What if the feet are still flat at age 14?